 But if we consider all this from the point of view of the market, then the request was And if there is a demand, then there should be an offer.
 Actually here.

-As a historical document - yes, this memo is curious.
-Not to mention that some of the tips and provisions are relevant today.
+Как historical document - yes, this memo is curious.
+Not to mention the fact that some tips and regulations are relevant in our days.

 Savannah does not forgive dancing with the devil.